 When applying for another grant of H-1B status, you will need to submit to USCIS evidence that you were maintaining your previous H-1B status and actively trying to get back into status during the 60-day maximum grace period.
 This evidence includes copies of your pay stubs and correspondence or other documentation showing your job search efforts.

 Another way to remain in status in the U.S. is to apply for a "change of status."
 Many H-1B workers apply for a change to F-1 status, so that they may attend universities in the United States.
-Or, if you would qualify for another status such as L-1 or H-4, you can apply for a change to one of those.
+Or, if you would qualify for another status such as L-1 (intracompany transferee) or H-4 (family member of an H-1B visa holder), you can apply for a change to one of those.

 In any case, it's best to apply for the change of status as soon as you can, preferably while you are still working for your H-1B employer.
 If you are unable to demonstrate to USCIS that you were maintaining status, you could be required to leave the U.S. and obtain a new visa.